-Column three gives the proportion of the total funding for each Welsh HEI that comes from the Welsh Government.
-Note that while HEIs are heavily funded by the Welsh Government, they are non-profit organisations and are not formally part of the public sector.
-In total, 58% of their income comes from the Welsh Government but the remaining 42% does not, so that the Welsh HEI sector is slightly more dependent on funding from the devolved government than its Scottish counterpart (for which the percentages are 54% and 46% respectively).
-However, as important for the present paper is the variation around the 58% figure.
-There is a considerable range: RWCMD is the institution most reliant on Welsh Government funding, at 80%, with Cardiff the least at 50% (a significantly smaller range than for Scotland, which varied between 88% for Bell College and 37% for St Andrews).
+Column three gives the proportion of the total funding for each Northern Irish HEI that comes from the Northern Ireland Assembly, via the Department for Employment and Learning Northern Ireland (DELNI).
+Note that while HEIs are heavily funded by the Northern Ireland Assembly, they are non-profit organisations and are not formally part of the public sector.
+In total 67% of HEIs' income comes from the Northern Ireland Assembly but the remaining 33% does not, so that the Northern Irish HEI sector is more dependent on funding from the devolved government than its Scottish and Welsh counterparts (which receive 54% and 58% respectively of their income from Barnettcontingent funding).
+However, as important for the present paper is the variation around the 67% figure.
+There is a considerable range: St Mary's is the institution most reliant on Northern Ireland Executive funding, at 88%, with Queens the least at 64%.
+(This is a smaller range than for Scotland, which varies from 88% for Bell College to 37% for St Andrews, and Wales, where the RWCMD is the institution most reliant on Welsh Government funding at 80%, with Cardiff the least at 50%.)

 Column four presents the income per member of staff.
-In 2006 the total employment in Welsh HEIs was 24.9 thousand, so that the income per member of staff averages at £61.8 thousand (very close to the £62.5 figure for Scotland).
-The ranking of Welsh HEIs by employment is very close to that by income, but there is some variation and this is reflected in variation in income per staff member across institutions.
-The institutions have values that range between the high of £71.1 thousand for Cardiff and a value of £44.8 thousand for Trinity College (a very similar range to that found in Scotland if the outlier, University of Highlands and Islands, is ignored).
+In 2006 the total employment in Northern Irish HEIs was 6.7 thousand, so that the income per member of staff averages £62.7 thousand (very close to the £62.5 figure for Scotland and £61.8 for Wales).
+The ranking of Northern Irish HEIs by employment is very close to that by income, but there is some variation and this is reflected in variation in income per staff member across institutions.
+The institutions have values that range between the high of £68.9 thousand for Queens and £46.4 thousand for Stranmills University College (a very similar range to that found in Scotland and Wales).

-However, variation in the share of wages in total income presented in column five is much more limited.
-The average figure for the sector as a whole is 60% (59% in Scotland), and this only varies between a low of 57% (North East Wales Institute of Higher Education, NEWIHE) and a high of 65% (RWCMD).
-It is clear that the across all institutions wage payments make up a significant and relatively similar share of total HEI expenditure, as in Scotland.
+Variation in the share of wages in total income presented in column five is more limited (albeit with St Mary's representing an outlier).
+The average figure for the sector as a whole is 62% (59% in Scotland and 60% in Wales), and this only varies between a low of 59% (Stranmillis) and a high of 64% (Ulster), if we disregard the relatively high value for St Mary's (72%), which has limited impact upon the average due to its small size.
+It is clear that the across all institutions wage payments make up a significant and relatively similar share of total HEI expenditure, as in Scotland and Wales.

 University income per student is given in column six of Table 1.
 It is important to note that this is the total income of the institution divided by the total number of students, measured in FTEs.
-For the Welsh sector as a whole, the figure was £10.1 thousand (below the Scottish figure of £12.8k, but this includes a significant outlier, Scottish Agricultural College, that pushes up the average).
-However, again there is a high degree of variation across institutions.
+For the Northern Irish sector as a whole, the figure was £10.05 thousand (below the Scottish figure of £12.8 thousand (though this includes a significant outlier, Scottish Agricultural College, that pushes up the average), and a little below the Welsh figure of £10.1 thousand).
+However, there is some degree of variation across institutions, with Queens receiving the higher income per student of £12.6 thousand as against Stranmillis at the bottom of the range with £7 thousand per student.
 In the Welsh (Scottish) case the figure varies between £14.6 (£21.3) thousand for Cardiff (Edinburgh) and £5.4 (£6.3) thousand for UW, Lampeter (Bell College).